dontpanicdao/starknet-burner/docs/contributors/design/02-flow.md

 ## Session Key Flow

-Starknet Burner is a Javascript Wallet that relies on a Argent-X plugin to provide seemless integration of your web and mobile application.
+Starknet Burner is a Javascript key manager that relies on a Argent-X plugin to provide seemless integration of your web and mobile application.
 Under the hood, the plugin relies on a session key and session token to authenticate user transaction.
 This section describes how it works.